nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ---
 ### Introduction
-nu:fash is for those who prefer to use a desktop application to organise and manage their wardrobe. nü fash is optimised for users who prefer typing, but also has the added benefit of a smooth and easy to use Graphical User Interface(GUI).
-Start using nü fash and never worry about keeping track of your clothes again!
+nu:fash is for those who prefer to use a desktop application to organise and manage their wardrobe. nu:fash is optimised for users who prefer typing, but also has the added benefit of a smooth and easy to use Graphical User Interface(GUI).
+Start using nu:fash and never worry about keeping track of your clothes again!

 ---
 ### Quickstart